You’ve got to see this fun twist on an easy toddler science experiment!

 To do that, I put a drop of food dye in each cup of my muffin tin and then a teaspoon of baking soda over it to hide the coloring.
 Genius, right!
 They had NO IDEA there was a hidden color under each pile of baking soda, and different colors at that.

 Can you imagine how surprised kids were?

 The first thing we did was look at the set up and talk about it: What was this white stuff and what was in that squeeze container?

-Not only was she blown away by the fizzing chemical reaction of the two items but she was SHOCKED at the colors!!
-She’d yell them out each time and giggle with excitement and pride (I couldn’t stop laughing at her calling this activity “stinky bubbles”).
+Not only were they blown away by the fizzing chemical reaction of the two items but they was SHOCKED at the colors!!
+They’d yell them out each time and giggle with excitement and pride (I couldn’t stop laughing at my daughter calling this activity “stinky bubbles”).

-You’ll never guess how long she played with this experiment for!
+You’ll never guess how long they played with this experiment for!

-It took my daughter about 8 minutes to work her way through the muffin tin of colors.
-It was an exciting 8 minutes in her life – and it kept on going from there.
+It took my kids about 8 minutes to work her way through the muffin tin of colors.
+It was an exciting 8 minutes in their life – and it kept on going from there.

 But the fun didn’t stop there!

 Get ready for this cool trick to keep the activity going